DarrenSeubert/GPACalculator/README.md

 # GPACalculator
 A program that can calculate a user's GPA at UW-Madison given previous GPA and current class letter grades.

+I initally created this program in my dorm room, freshman year of college while taking a entry level Computer Science course.
+I could not find a online GPA Calculator for the University's weird grading system (even though one exists [Here](https://saa.ls.wisc.edu/policies-forms-2/probation/gpa-calculator/).
+I made this program more complicated then it needs to be with invalid input handling.
+I also only created one class and very few methods (a choice that I will probably change in the future).
+This project has now turned into one I add to every semster or so, making small improvments as I go.
+It is not the cleanest or easiest code to follow, but I am proud of all of the error handling within it.

+**University of Wisconsin-Madsion grading policy:**
+A: 4.0
+AB: 3.5
+B: 3
+BC: 2.5
+C: 2
+D: 1
+F: 0